 Director and CEO

-The SEI serves as a global leader in process improvement and networked systems survivability.
-Additionally, the SEI is a key innovator in software architecture, software product lines, interoperability, the integration of software intensive systems, and the increasing overlap of software and systems engineering.
-The SEI also provides direct support to more than 50 U.S. government agencies in their efforts to efficiently and effectively acquire new software and systems.
+Dr. Paul D. Nielsen is Director and Chief Executive Officer of the SEI, a global leader in advancing software and cybersecurity to solve the nation’s toughest problems through focused research, development, and transition to the broad software engineering community.
+The SEI is a key innovator in areas central to U.S. Department of Defense and civilian government operation in the cyberspace domain, including software architecture, software product lines, interoperability, the integration of software-intensive systems, network and system resilience, and the increasing overlap of software and systems engineering.
+The SEI also provides direct support to more than 50 U.S. government entities in their efforts to efficiently and effectively acquire and sustain new software and systems.

 Since joining the SEI in August 2004, Nielsen has overseen the development and expansion of CERT, which is responsible for the SEI’s network/cybersecurity efforts, and the growth of the SEI to an organization with more than 600 employees and operating revenues of $130 million annually.
 In addition, he has overseen an increase in research activities related to software architecture, complex systems, and cybersecurity to address both present and future challenges.
 In all areas, he has expanded interactions with key stakeholders, customers, and the global software engineering community.
 In 2012, Nielsen oversaw the successful spinout of the CMMI product suite and its partner network to the CMMI Institute, a subsidiary of Carnegie Innovations, Carnegie Mellon University’s technology commercialization enterprise.